screek-workshop/sites/docs/1u/firmware/ota.md

 - Operates on either PC or MAC, even on cell phones.
 Only a modern browser is needed (Chrome, Safari, FireFox, Edge.)

 !!! info
-	To identify the version of your current firmware, please visit our [version identification](version.md) page.
+	To identify the version of your current firmware, please visit our [What's My Version](version.md) page.

+!!! note
+	- If your firmware is use [Jun 18 2023] version, please update it soon as possible.
+We have received some feedback that this version may cause bad dropouts.
+	- If your firmware is earlier than 2023.0704, then there may be some stability issues.
+Please try to update your firmware to this date(V2023_0704_1) or later.

 ## OTA Firmware File
 ### V2023_0704_1